DougBeney/dougie.io/_posts/2018-07-18-domain-from-url.md

 ---
-title: Formula to Get a Domain Name from a URL in Libreoffice & Excel (With Generator!)
+title: Formula to Get a Domain Name from a URL in Libreoffice, Excel, and Google Sheets (With Generator!)
 date: 2018-07-18
 icon: table
 category: spreadsheet-formulas